Freddyore/aba6c90c-787e-47cb-bce2-d872b78f46ca/README.md

 ### use the command `npm install` inside the project folder

 This will install all the packages
+`Important`: in case the command returns error, use the command `npm install --force` as sometimes there are compatibility problems.

 ### use the command `npm start` inside the project folder